 The number of beeps and their duration can indicate where the problem lies (if the problem is with the hardware).
 For instance:

-- 1 long beep, 2 short beeps – issues with Graphics Card
+- One long beep, two short beeps – issues with Graphics Card

-This article lists list of all the beep codes and their corresponding meaning.
+This article lists all the beep codes and their corresponding meaning.

 22. Check Out the LED Lights on the Motherboard

-Most of the time ,the LEDs are self-explanatory.
-For instance, if the LED labeled as “VGA” is on, the issues lie with the graphics card (you can then follow the previous points on graphics cards).
+Most of the time, the LEDs are self-explanatory.
+For instance, if the LED labeled “VGA” is on, the issues lie with the graphics card (you can follow the previous points on graphics cards).

 Other times, the LEDs could be more explanatory, and you may have to refer to the motherboard’s spec sheet to deduce their meaning.